edsu/unfo/README.md

     # edit .env with keys
     python unfo.py edsu

-I thought it would be nice to follow less people and found the Twitter interface a bit clunky for doing that.
+I thought it would be nice to follow less people and found the Twitter interface a bit clunky for doing that for a lot of people.
+So here is a *really* clunky interface for unfollowing people that is optimized for me.

 <img width="800" src="https://raw.githubusercontent.com/edsu/unfo/main/screenshot.png">